 You need to opt in to the scheme when you apply to the 2022 National Graduate Program.
 You also need to do both of these:

 - meet the minimum requirements of the program.

 We’ll support you to apply in a way that suits you.
 We can make adjustments for you throughout our recruitment process, if needed.
 Contact us to discuss options.

-If you pass the pre-employment checks, we'll email you a letter of offer.
+If you pass the pre-engagement checks, we'll email you a letter of offer.
 Make sure you complete all paperwork by the due date set out in the email.

 The letter will outline details about your salary and conditions of employment.
 We’ll also send you information about the program and relocating.

 We look forward to welcoming you in February 2022.

 When you start, you’ll get an orientation where we’ll outline the opportunities you have in the program.
 You’ll also get to meet your supervisor and the team you’ll be working with.